pyfung/drone/README.md

 # Program code

-Plan is that one day I will upload here the code implementing the solution.
+The cpp files are one of the many (ultimately equivalent) ways of implementing the algorithm.